proudloyaltier/timedia/README.md

 ## Welcome to TiMedia!
 For another forum like this visit coffee-media.github.io

+## News
+We are changing to timedia.tk soon!

 ## Changelog
 May 10th, 2017 - added a CAPTCHA for security.